fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-StoryExplanationDesignDocument.md

 ## Steppe Language Guide

 Most of the words I used were found on the Pathologic wiki Steppe Language Guide.
-This list of new words is based off of memory, and might not be comprehensive.
+This is the list of new words I added.
+I don't know Mongolian though, so sorry for grammar. :P
 - **Ulaan Utas**: Red strings of fate, a mythological concept
 - **Tengri-nokhoin**: "Heavenly dog", a respectful term for wolf
 - **Chono**: common word for wolf